-will be used in what follows.
-In general, they may or may not hold for different values of $\alpha \in [1, \infty)$, but the argument in \cite{Boegelein2018} was based on constructing a suitable cover of the level set of the gradient of the solution so that every cylinder in the cover satisfied the conditions above with $\alpha = 1 $.
-We carry out the corresponding construction for larger values of $\alpha$, and hence it is useful to note that the conditions for some value $\alpha > 1$ imply the case $\alpha = 1$ so that several results from \cite{Boegelein2018} can be directly quoted.
+A cylinder that is both super-intrinsic and sub-intrinsic is said to be intrinsic.
+A general cylinder $Q_{\delta r, r^{p}}$ may or may not satisfy these conditions for a pair of values $\alpha$ and $K$.
+The argument in \cite{Boegelein2018} is based on constructing a cover of the level set of the gradient of the solution so that every cylinder in the cover satisfies the conditions above with $\alpha = 1$.
+We carry out the corresponding construction for larger values of $\alpha$.